johannesheinz/triangulation/README.md

     deactivate

-## Testing
+### Testing
 In the root directory you can execute all tests by calling the following command:

     pytest

-## Documentation
+### Documentation
-Produce an API documentation based on the docstrings in the source code in read-the-docs style:
+Generate an API documentation based on the docstrings in the source code in read-the-docs style:

-    cd doc
+    cd docs
     make html